jundalisay/spblist/content/en/research/descartes/world/chapter-05.md

 These two elements are mixed with liquids and solids of <!-- water and earth in the composition of --> all the inferior bodies.
 This aethereal air and fire fill the in-between spaces* among the parts of the real air that we breathe.
 These bodies, interlaced with one another, then compose a real solid mass.

-> *Superphysics Note: The previous chapter explained that the aether had bodies within it.
-This chapter explains what those bodies are, as air-aether and fire-aether
+{{< n n="The previous chapter explained that the aether had bodies within it.
+This chapter explains what those bodies are, as air-aether and fire-aether" >}}

 <!-- But, in order better to make you understand my thought on this subject, and so that you will not think I want to force you to believe all the philosophers tell us about the elements, I should describe them to you in my fashion. -->